baoisnotruski/csd-content/automated_testing.md

 To meet the speed of development, our quality specialists work closely with developers in each step of product development.
 This gives them a nuanced insight into new products and releases.
 As a result, they are able to design automated tests that make product development faster.

+Automated efficiency, combined with human finesse, empowers us to create digital tools that make impact in modern education.